221 B BAKER STREET - THE HOME OF SHERLOCK HOLMES

 It took Stutler 13 years to finish his enormous job (he started in 1995 and completed the drawing in 2008).
 His artwork is at present the most faithful portrayal of Sherlock’s home.

-Russell Stutler mentions our site on his webpage.
+Russell Stutler has allowed his drawings to be published and mentions our webpage on his website.
 Thank you very much.

 Keywords: 221 B Baker Street, Sherlock, flat, floor plan, home, map,